Examining and Re-presenting Collections

 Sat 18th April | The Head of Steam, Darlington

 Students from Queen Elizabeth Sixth Form in Darlington took part in a second session with Sara to begin to develop ideas and respond to the vast railway collections at the Head of Steam.
-An exhibition showcasing the work of participants, along with artist portraits with their collections will be on at Darlington Town Hall until Friday 31st July 2015.
+An exhibition showcasing the work of participants, along with artist portraits with their collections was shown at Darlington Town Hall in July.

 Print Day in May : Cyanotypes

 Sat 7th May | Navigator North Temporary Arts Space, 46 Dundas Street, Middlesbrough

 As part of Print Day in May and Middlesbrough Local History Month, Navigator North in partnership with Tees Transporter Bridge celebrated the history of the Dundas site where Middlesbrough Winter Garden once stood.

 With a blue plaque on Dundas Mews, it’s a feature of Middlesbrough’s heritage which is rarely celebrated.

 Sara invited members of the public to bring along an object from their own collection – natural or industrial – to create a photographic blue-print (cyanotype) as a memento of the Winter Garden.Photo Credit : Jason Hynes